Skip to main content

 All Other Fish Species includes bullfrogs and crayfish

-• No bag, size or possession limit
+• No bag, length, or possession limits

 Special Rule Waters for the Salmon Region